Teens and Social Media Today

 The Harmful Effects of Teens and Social Media

-We must all work together as schools, parents communities and therapist to help educate our teens as well as all adults.
+We must all work together as schools, parents communities and therapists to help educate our teens as well as all adults.
 Your teens are in a fast pace world and require support, limits, supervision and guidance.
 It’s ok to be that parent that wants to know what your teen is engaging in via these social media platforms.
 There are several ways to do this while still allowing them the sense of autonomy they desire.

 Counseling for Teens and Social Media